-Sovereign debt crises generally involve debt restructurings characterized by a mix of face-value haircuts and debt maturity extensions.
+Sovereign debt crises involve debt restructurings characterized by a mix of face-value haircuts and maturity extensions.
 The prevalence of maturity extensions has been hard to reconcile with economic theory.
-We develop a new quantitative model of endogenous sovereign debt restructuring that captures key stylized facts of sovereign debt and restructuring episodes.
-While debt dilution pushes in the direction of negative maturity extensions, three factors are quantitatively important in overcoming the effects of debt dilution and generating maturity extensions: (i) income recovery after default, (ii) credit exclusion after restructuring, and (iii) regulatory costs of book-value haircuts.
-Methodologically, we implement dynamic discrete choice solution methods that allow for smoother decision rules, rendering the problem tractable.
+We develop a model of endogenous debt restructuring that captures key facts of sovereign debt and restructuring episodes.
+While debt dilution pushes for negative maturity extensions, three factors are important in overcoming the effects of dilution and generating maturity extensions upon restructurings: income recovery after default, credit exclusion after restructuring, and regulatory costs of book-value haircuts.
+We employ dynamic discrete choice methods that allow for smoother decision rules, rendering the problem tractable.

 Cite this item

 Maximiliano Dvorkin & Juan M. Sanchez & Horacio Sapriza & Emircan Yurdagul, Sovereign Debt Restructurings, Federal Reserve Bank of St. Louis, Working Papers 2018-13, 25 Jun 2018, revised 16 Aug 2019.